JSBmanD/docs/pages/deep-linked-ads/twitter-ads-app-install.md

 ## Enable Twitter Ads for Measurement

-!!! note "Enabling Twitter"
+[block:callout]
+{
+  "type": "info",
+  "title": "Enabling Twitter",
+  "body": "
   - Completing this section -- "Enable Twitter Ads for Measurement" -- will result in Branch sending app events to Twitter in order to attribute them back to Twitter ad campaigns.
 	- Ensure Branch is the only MMP configured in your Twitter account.
-This must be done before you enable the Twitter integration in your Branch dashboard.
+This must be done before you enable the Twitter integration in your Branch dashboard."
+}
+[/block]

 1. Navigate to the [Partner Management tab](https://dashboard.branch.io/ads/partner-management) and search for **Twitter**.